ilyamore88/ilyamore88/README.md

 ### Hi there 👋
 I'm a fullstack web developer
 - 🏗 Currently working in an Architecture squad at Elsevier
-- ⚛️ In my spare time I work on multiple frontend and backend projects in CodeX Team and DH Center
+- ⚛️ In my spare time I work on multiple frontend and backend projects in CodeX Team

 ## My socials